-Loans and receivables (including deposits placed at insurance companies, trade and other receivables, time deposits with maturity over three months, bank balances and cash, and amounts due from an associate and a joint venture) Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables are measured at amortised cost using the effective interest method, less any impairment.
+Loans and receivables (including deposits placed at insurance companies, trade and other receivables, time deposit with maturity over three months, bank balances and cash, and amounts due from an associate and a joint venture) are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method, less any impairment.